 The one and only Coffee Cake recipe you will ever need.
-This is by far the most amazing Coffee Cake I have ever had.
+This is by far the most amazing and easy to make Coffee Cake I have ever had.
 What is not to love, just check those layers: a very tender and buttery cake, that is topped with a flavorful cinnamon filling and after that topped with a creamy cheesecake layer.

 That is all my friends, finally, a hefty amount of cinnamon streusel topping, to tie it all together.
 With this easy recipe, you will become a brunch pop-star!
 Seriously, people may start making a fan group after they have this cake, it’s that good.